-The plants are compact and great for borders, pots, hanging baskets, or other containers.
+The plants of 'Empress of India' nasturtiums are compact, mounding, reaching about ten inches in height, and great for borders, filling in bulb beds, pots, hanging baskets, or other containers.
 The leaves are an attractive blue-green color with beautiful, scarlet red blossoms that keep blooming until the first frost.

 An old variety named in honor of the Queen Victoria of England who in

 1876 assumed the title, 'Empress of India' after the British government

 from the cool highlands of South America, nasturtiums prefer full sun, dry,

 well-drained or sandy soils, are somewhat drought tolerant, and tender to frost.
 Nice

 as cut flowers.
 The young leaves, flowers, and even unripe seed pods have

 peppery flavor and make an interesting addition to garden salads.